jeffrey-anderson/aws-intro-demos/Demo-RedshiftDataPrep.md

 * Because this task is CPU and storage intensive, we will be using an instance type that is not eligible for the EC2 [free tier](https://aws.amazon.com/free/)
-* We will use a spot request to save money but the worst case is you will spend around $.20 per hour while your instance is running
+* We will use a spot request to save money but, at worst case, you will spend around 39 cents per hour while your instance is running
 * See the [EC2 on demand price sheet](https://aws.amazon.com/ec2/pricing/on-demand/) for current on demand instance prices
-* This activity will take around **two hours** to complete
+* This activity will take around **90 minutes** to complete
-* **IMPORTANT:** Make sure to terminate your instance once you have created the sample data
+* **IMPORTANT:** Make sure to terminate your instance once you have created the sample data to avoid ongoing charges
-* Finally, until you delete the sample data from S3, there will be an ongoing storage charge for 22G of data which will cost around 51 cents per month.
+* Finally, until you delete the sample data from S3, there will be an ongoing storage charge for 42G of data which will cost around $1 per month.
 To avoid this charge, delete the sample data from S3 once you are done with the lab.

 ## Prerequisites